ryan-james-thomas/gravimeter-interface/README.md

 ```
 r.makerSequence = @myfunc;
 ```
-The reason for specifying a separate `make()` method for the `RemoteControl` class is so that it can be chained together with the `upload` and `run` methods to enact a single-line make, compile, and run command:
+The reason for specifying a separate `make()` method for the `RemoteControl` class is so that it can be chained together with the `upload` and `run` methods to enact a single-line make, compile, upload, and run command:
 ```
 r.make(varargin).upload.run;
 ```
 where the `upload` method called without an input argument uses the compiled data from the internal `sq` property.
 The `run` method tells the LabVIEW program to execute the currently stored program.
 Alternatively, given compiled data `data` you can upload that using `r.upload(data)`.

+Data destined for the National Instruments box is sent the LabVIEW control interface VI over TCP/IP.
+Data for the DDS is converted into a series of commands for the MOGLabs ARF box and sent asynchronously.
+This is necessary because MOGLabs designed a very stupid controller in the box itself which cannot handle more than one command at a time.
+As a result, a set of commands cannot be sent together as a single block of text, which would cut done enormously on I/O time; instead, each command has to be sent separately.
+To upload 1000 instructions (total) for two channels takes about 7 s.
+If this uploading is done synchronously, in that it blocks the command line and prevents the sequence from running, then the cycle time of the experiment takes an extra 7 s.
+Instead, the data is sent asynchronously and a message is printed on the command line when the upload is finished.
+The user needs to ensure that the upload is complete before the DDS is triggered.

 # Executing multiple runs and parameter scans